maritime-web/BalticWeb/README.md

 Embryo
 =========

-An effort from Danish Maritime Authority to improve maritime safety in the Arctic region.
+A tool for ships sailing in the Arctic region around Greenland.
 ArcticWeb serves as a single access point to safety related information, provides streamlined reporting and allows for voluntary coordinated voyage through sharing of positions and planned routes.

 ## Prerequisites ##